Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces

 Then, the space $(\mathcal K_{\infty}(\Omega;\mathcal H), \|\cdot\|_{\infty})$ is a Banach space and each $T\in \mathcal K_{\infty}(\Omega;\mathcal H)$ gives rise to an one-sided linear random dynamical system $T:\N\times \Omega\rightarrow \mathcal K(\mathcal H)$ via

 For short, we use the notation $T_{\omega}^n$ instead of $T(n,\omega)$ and we also identify each random compact operator $T$ with its generated linear random dynamical system $T^n_{\omega}$.
 Thanks to work in \cite{Ruelle_1982,Cecilia,Cecilia15}, the following multiplicative ergodic theorem provides the asymptotic behavior of random compact operators over an invertible ergodic system.
-Note that these random compact operators are not needed to be assume to be invertible. \begin{theorem}[Multiplicative ergodic theorem for non-invertible random compact operators] Let $T\in \mathcal K_{\infty}(\Omega;\mathcal H)$.
+Note that these random compact operators do not need to be assumed to be invertible. \begin{theorem}[Multiplicative ergodic theorem for non-invertible random compact operators] Let $T\in \mathcal K_{\infty}(\Omega;\mathcal H)$.
 Then, there exists a measurable set $ \widehat \Omega$ being of full probability and invariant under $\theta$ such that the following statements hold: